Radio Club Inc. was formed on 12 March 1923 and became a Branch of

 General Meetings are held on the third Wednesday of the

 month at 19.30 Hrs, generally at the clubrooms.
 Please see the 'Meetings'

 page for details of the next meeting.
 We generally have a speaker,

 speaking on an aspect of Amateur Radio, followed by a time of

 fellowship and a cup of coffee together.

-General Meeting is held on the third Wednesday of February.
+General Meeting will be held on the third Wednesday of March.

-Section Meetings are held on the fifth Wednesday of the month.
+Section Meetings are normally held on the fifth Wednesday of the

 The Branch 12page